Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_public_survey.md

 <div className="alert alert--secondary">

 4. After selecting the option, copy the URL.
-Now you can share the link, add it to an email, or copy it into a webpage, or whatever suits you best to let people outside the Cotalker environment answer your survey.
+Now you can share the link by email, as webpage link, or even embed it, whatever suits you best to let users –even outside the Cotalker environment– answer your survey.

 :::note
-- For security reasons, the following [survey components](/docs/documentation/admin/admin_survey) do not function in the public survey: _properties_, _user_, and _files_.
+- For security reasons, the _usergit_ collections do not function in [survey components](/docs/documentation/admin/admin_survey) for public surveys.
-- Survey embedding has not yet been developed, but is in our backlog for future updates.
 :::

 </div>
 <br/>

+## Public Surveys for Subtasks
+Public surveys work ideally with initial workflows, but can be made to work with subtasks (or _child_ workflows).
+A reference note will appear when trying to share a subtask survey, indicating that a _parameter_ with the parent task ID number has to be added to the link: `?parentTask=[task-id]`.

-#### Expected Results
+## Expected Results
 _Here is an example of what users might see when they access public surveys:_